 Winter’s wet and icy roads can pose a great danger to drivers, and those who take their cars out on the road without the proper preparation will be in particular danger.
-In order to help you stay safe out there when the cold weather comes, SpareFoot has put together the following infographic detailing the steps you should take so that you’re prepared for winter driving:
+In order to help you stay safe out there when the cold weather comes, SpareFoot has put together the following guide detailing the steps you should take so that you’re prepared for winter driving.

 Need somewhere to keep your car during the winter?
 Consider renting a cheap car storage unit with SpareFoot’s car storage page.

 Wet or icy roads are dangerous!
 Make sure you have adequate tread on your tires and check that the air pressure inside your tire is at the correct level.
 Tire treads should be at a minimum of 5/32″ when driving on snow to prevent slipping.
 If you live in an area that sees a high amount of snowfall, consider snow tires, which are made of resistant rubber and have deeper tire treads.

 Cold temperatures cause oil to thicken, which can prevent it from lubricating your engine, causing damage.
 Fill your engine with an oil of lower viscosity.
 The number before the W represents viscosity, so 5W-30 has a lower viscosity than 10W-40.
 Check your owner’s manual for the right type.
 So if you haven’t gotten an oil change recently, be sure to take care of that before the dead of winter.